JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 Modifiers are a key component of Compose Multiplatform.
 This is a primary mechanism you use to adjust the appearance or behavior of composables in the UI.
 Modifiers are created using methods of the `Modifier` type.
 When you chain these methods, each call can change the `Modifier` returned from the previous call, making the order significant.
-See [JetPack Compose documention](https://developer.android.com/jetpack/compose/modifiers) for more details.
+See the [JetPack Compose documentation](https://developer.android.com/jetpack/compose/modifiers) for more details.

 ### Managing the state